 It is well known that Pennsylvania's K-12 schools are inadequately and inequitably funded.
 But the extent of the problem is not fully understood.
-This paper uses new data and methods to demonstrate just how unfair-and in fact, morally unsustainable-the funding of elementary and secondary education is in the Commonwealth.
-And it shows that the proposal put forward in Governor Wolf's 2021-2022 Executive Budget, or something much like it, is a necessary first step toward reforming the shameful way K-12 schools in Pennsylvania are funded.
+This paper uses new data and methods to demonstrate just how unfair-and in fact, morally unsustainable-the funding of elementary and secondary education is in the Commonwealth..

-The origins of the deep inadequacy and inequity in school funding go back decades.1 For the purposes of this paper we can divide the source of the problem into two parts.
+The origins of the deep inadequacy and inequity in school funding go back decades.
+For the purposes of this paper we can divide the source of the problem into two parts.